-Provided the Fund qualifies as a "mutual fund trust" at all relevant times for purposes of the Tax Act, Fund Units will be qualified investments for trusts governed by RRSPs, RRIFs, DPSPs, RESPS, RDSPs and TFSAs.
+Provided the Fund qualifies at all relevant times as a "mutual fund trust" within the meaning of the Tax Act, Fund Units will be qualified investments for trusts governed by RRSPs, RRIFs, RESPs, RDSPs, TFSAs and deferred profit sharing plans.

-Notwithstanding that Fund Units may be qualified investments for a TFSA, RRSP and RRIF, the holder of a TFSA or the annuitant of a RRSP or RRIF, as the case may be, will be subject to a penalty tax if the Fund Units are a "prohibited investment" under the Tax Act for the TFSA, RRSP or RRIF, as the case may be.
-A Fund Unit will generally be a "prohibited investment" if the holder of the TFSA or the annuitant of the RRSP or RRIF, as the case may be, (i) does not deal at arm's length with the Fund for purposes of the Tax Act; or (ii) has a "significant interest" (within the meaning of the Tax Act) in the Fund, as the case may be.

-In addition, the Fund Units will generally not be a "prohibited investment" if the Fund Units are "excluded property" (as defined in the Tax Act).
+Notwithstanding that Fund Units may be qualified investments for a TFSA, RRSP, RESP, RDSP and RRIF, the holder of a TFSA or a RDSP, the annuitant of a RRSP or RRIF, or the subscriber of the RESP, as the case may be, will be subject to a penalty tax if the Fund Units are a "prohibited investment" under the Tax Act for the TFSA, RRSP, RRIF, RESP or RDSP, as the case may be.
+A Fund Unit will generally be a "prohibited investment" if the holder of the TFSA or the RDSP, the annuitant of the RRSP or RRIF, or the subscriber of a RESP as the case may be, (i) does not deal at arm's length with the Fund for purposes of the Tax Act; or (ii) has a "significant interest" (within the meaning of the Tax Act) in the Fund, as the case may be.
+In addition, the Fund Units will generally not be a "prohibited investment" if the